 The Susan Marie Petrosius Shrine (Snowmass)

 The Susan Marie Petrosius Shrine is on the Big Burn at Snowmass.
 She was born on December 8, 1952 and died at age 55 on March 28, 2008.
 She was a graduate of Western Illinois University with a Bachelor's Degree in Music Education, and she also had a Master's Degree from The University of Pittsburgh in Information Technology.
 Her employers included the Aspen Skiing Company in the professional services area, and Gwyn's High Alpine restaurant on Snowmass.
 The obituary for her that appeared in the Aspen Times on April 7, 2008, is shown below.
 Her memorial shrine was created by her husband Ed.
 It is located at the same place they were married on April 8, 2005.
 The memorial consists of a brass plaque, her Aspen Skiing Company nametag, one of her necklaces, a gold-colored cross, and a rose bush (which is not visible in the winter since it is covered with snow, but below is a photo of the bush taken in the summer of 2016).
 Photos of the memorial are shown below.
-Also shown below are photos of a memorial brick for Ed and Susan that is located in the Treehouse Plaza at the Snowmass Base Village, and also photos of a framed photo of Ed and Susan that is on the wall at Gwyn's High Alpine restaurant.
+Also shown below are photos of a memorial brick for Ed and Susan that is located in the Treehouse Plaza at the Snowmass Base Village, and also photos of a framed photo of Ed and Susan that used to be on the wall at Gwyn's High Alpine restaurant.

 SPACKLE Note the last two lines on the brass plaque: "I miss & love you Spackle; thanks for filling the hole in my heart."
 Susan's nickname was "Spackle."
 The origin of this nickname has to do with the fact that Susan's father and her brothers were carpenters.
 She became very proficient with hand tools and had a collection of them that were the envy of many a carpenter.
 One year she asked for a belt-driven table saw as a birthday present!
 She could paint, wallpaper and build with wood; she could do anything she put her mind and spirit into.
 Also her husband Ed lives in Illinois during the off season and does some painting there.
 (During the ski season Ed is an instructor at Snowmass.)
 As all painters know, "spackle," as a noun, means a compound used to fill cracks in plaster or drywall and produce a smooth surface.
 As a verb, it means to repair a surface or to fill a hole or crack with spackle.
 In the case of Ed and Susan, it means that Susan filled a hole in Ed's heart.
 (According to Wikipedia, spackling paste is a putty used to fill holes, small cracks, and other minor surface defects in wood, drywall, and plaster.
 Typically, spackling is composed of gypsum plaster from hydrated calcium sulfate, and glue.
 Spackle is a registered trademark of the Muralo Company, located in Bayonne, New Jersey; Muralo's product is dry powder, to be mixed with water by the user to form putty or paste, was brought to market in 1927, then patented and trademarked in 1928.
 The term "spackle" has since become a genericized trademark applied in the United States to a variety of household hole-filling products.
 The first written appearance of the generic use of the word "spackle" was around 1940.
 The product name was likely derived from the German word spachtel, meaning "putty knife" or "filler".
 Other possible derivations include shpaklevat (Russian; to fill holes with putty or caulk), szpachla (Polish; spatula or putty knife) and spaklieven (Yiddish; to fill in small holes in plaster.), all of which are likely derived from German.)